status-im/help.status.im/docs/en/status-communities/delete-a-channel.md

 * When you delete a channel, it disappears immediately, and all users lose access to its content (messages and files).

-* If you delete a private channel, the permissions you configured for the channel are also lost.
+* If you delete a private channel, the [permissions][create-a-channel-and-configure-permissions] you configured for the channel are also lost.
 If you want to recreate the channel, you need to configure its permissions again.

 === "Desktop"